b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Nelsons-Plane.md

 &nbsp;

-I count 14 sources here for this story, acknowledging some overlap— each source is well within the influence of the Church's correlation committee.
+I count 14 sources here for this story, acknowledging lots of overlap.
+Each source is well within the influence of the Church's correlation committee.
 Some of the video re-tellings are referencing the General Conference talk, as is the Friend Magazine as a more kid-friendly adaptation of this near-death experience (since, you know, children need to hear that kind of thing.)

 &nbsp;